MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ring/nf-ring-netringgetfragmentatindex.md

 ## -description

-The **NetRingGetFragmentAtIndex** method retrieves a fragment from a net ring.
+The **NetRingGetFragmentAtIndex** function retrieves a fragment from a net ring.

 ## -parameters